funvill/funvill.github.io/_posts/2023-04-09-idea072-reminders-for-basic-body-needs.md

 ---
-title: Idea 072 - Reminders for basic body needs
+title: "Idea 072 - Reminders for basic body needs"
 date: 2023-04-09 01:12:00
+categories:
+- ideas
-categories: ideas YearOfIdeas
+- YearOfIdeas
 tags:
 - sensors
 - projects
 - ideas
 excerpt: A sensor that can tell you when you are hungry or dehydrated, and other basic human needs
+slug: idea072-reminders-for-basic-body-needs

 ---

 > This post is part of [the 100 project ideas](https://blog.abluestar.com/projects/2023-100-ideas/) project. [#The100DayProject](https://www.the100dayproject.org/).
 I am looking for feedback. <a href='#utterances-comments'>Comment</a> below or DM me via social media <a href="https://instagram.com/funvill" rel="nofollow noopener noreferrer"><i class="fab fa-fw fa-instagram" aria-hidden="true"></i><span class="label">Instagram</span></a>, <a href="https://twitter.com/funvill" rel="nofollow noopener noreferrer"><i class="fab fa-fw fa-twitter" aria-hidden="true"></i><span class="label">Twitter</span></a>.